-December, January and February temperatures can be very cold, with snow and ice.
+December, January and February, temperatures can be very cold, with snow and ice.
 Average temperatures are 20 F/-7 C. Since UMaine is a pedestrian campus, you should bring a warm winter coat, boots, gloves, hat and scarf.
+Generally, cold weather lasts an average of three months.
 Public buildings and housing all have central heating systems.
 You will be able to buy boots and other appropriate outerwear during the Orientation shopping trip.

-LATE SPRING AND SUMMER WEATHER
+LATER SPRING AND SUMMER WEATHER

 In March and April, temperatures are similar to those in October and November.
-May and June get increasingly warmer.
-July and August are hot, with little rain, and this is when most tourists visit Maine.
+May is a rainy month, with warm and cool days.
+June is also rainy, with warm to hot days.
+July and August are hot, with little rain.
 Temperatures range from 75 F/24 C to 90 F/32 C.